 4 East Broadway

-This eatery, established in 1929 on the banks of the Connetquot River, offers great seafood including king crab legs, oysters Rockefeller, Long Island baked clams, fried Long Island oysters, served up with live music.
+This eatery, established in 1929 on the banks of the Connetquot River, offers great seafood including king crab legs, Oysters Rockefeller, baked clams, potato-crusted cud, served up with live music.

-Entrees include fresh fish from their own boat, basil crusted tilapia, seafood paella, and for the truly hungry, a large seafood platter.
+Entrees include fresh fish from their own boat, king crab legs, salmon, and for the truly hungry, a large seafood platter.

 500 Shore Drive